Menu Close

 Medical Terminology

-Contest Coordinator: Kira Friedrichsen
+Contest Coordinator: Kira Friedrichsen, CHI Health St. Francis

 To evaluate the knowledge of medical terminology and abbreviations of an individual preparing for employment in the health occupations fields.